 Were there any surprises going back over your career while preparing 'Autobiographics'?
 Or have you always felt in touch with your maturing process?

 I thought I was mature at the age of four.
 I don't see the business of being a graphic designer as being one where you simply mature as the work goes on.
 Every job is a new challenge; I hope that every solution will be different and new.
 David Hockney, one of the greatest artists of the 20th Century, brought about wholesale change in unlikely areas like photography and film.
 He was at the cutting edge of using iPhone, iPad and Wacom Cintiq technology.
-In the last few years he has chosen to go back and re-explore landscape painting which he is doing with remarkable success and exciting results.
+In the last few years he has chosen to go back and re-explore landscape painting which he is doing with exciting results and remarkable success.

-Just as the digital process has offered greater freedoms in print material, for example, the ability to try out different typographic approaches and to rewrite, redraw and rework without penalties (financial or otherwise) - it offers benefits that carry over to animation production, and indeed to personal creative projects.
-Our book 'Autobiographics' would have been technically and financially impossible for us to produce when Paddy and I began to work together twenty-odd years ago.
-The switch from drawing boards to computer and from shooting animation on film to preparing drawings on a screen meant liberation.
-Before, we needed enough studio space to house a rostrum camera, a flatbed editor, a dark room and storage for countless film reels.
-It also meant the end of traced and painted cels and, regrettably, of the people we employed to produce them.
+Just as the digital process has offered greater freedoms in print material, the ability to try out different typographic approaches and to rewrite, redraw and rework without penalties (financial or otherwise) - it offers benefits that carry over to animation production, and indeed to personal creative projects.
+Our book Autobiographics would have been technically and financially impossible for us to produce when Paddy and I began to work together twenty-odd years ago.
+The switch from drawing boards to computer and from shooting animation on film to preparing drawings on a screen meant liberation for us.
+Before that, we needed enough studio space to house a rostrum camera, a flatbed editor, a dark room and storage for countless film reels.
+It also meant the end of traced and painted cells and, regrettably, the people we employed to produce them.

 You can see more of Alexander's work, and purchase his enormous book, at www.alexanderstitt.com